 The legal risks arising from the KION Group’s business are typical of those faced by any company operating in this sector.
 The Group companies are a party in a number of pending lawsuits in various countries.
 The individual companies cannot assume with any degree of certainty that they will win any of the lawsuits or that the existing risk provision in the form of insurance or provisions will be sufficient in each individual case.
 However, the KION Group is not expecting any of these existing legal proceedings to have a material impact on its financial position or financial performance.
 These lawsuits relate, among other things, to liability risks, especially as a result of legal action brought by third parties because, for example, the Company’s products were allegedly faulty or the Company allegedly failed to comply with contractual obligations.
 Further legal risk may arise as a result of the environmental restoration of sites that have been shut down in recent years, for example work required due to contamination.
 Any damage to the environment may lead to legal disputes and give rise to reputational risk.

 The Company has taken measures to prevent it from incurring financial losses as a result of these risks.
 Although legal disputes with third parties have been insignificant both currently and in the past, the Company has a centralised reporting system to record and assist pending lawsuits.
 In addition to the high quality and safety standards applicable to all users of the Company’s products, with which it complies when it develops and manufactures the products, it has also taken out the usual types of insurance to cover any third-party claims.
-These issues are also tackled by teams whose members come from a variety of functions.
-The aim of the teams is to identify and avoid risks.
+In addition, interdisciplinary teams work on the avoidance of risks arising from inadequate contractual arrangements.
 A further objective of this cooperation across functions is to ensure compliance with mandatory laws, regulations and contractual arrangements at all times.